 Apply controls during system development, procurement installation, and operation that protect the security and integrity of the system environment, hardware, software, and communications.

+[US / EZP800-63-2: §7.3.1.2 f)]

 AL2_CO_ISM#080* Internal Service Audit

 Be subjected to a first-party audit at least once every 12 months for the effective provision of the specified service by internal audit functions of the enterprise responsible for the specified service, unless it can show that by reason of its organizational size or due to other operational restrictions it is unreasonable to be so audited.

+[US / EZP800-63-2: §7.3.1.2 f)]

 Guidance: ‘First-party’ audits are those undertaken by an independent part of the same organization which offers the service.
 The auditors cannot be involved in the specification, development or operation of the service.
 Using a ‘third-party’ auditor (i.e. one having no relationship with the Service Provider nor any vested interests in the outcome of the assessment other than their professional obligations to perform the assessment objectively and independently) should be considered when the organization cannot easily provide truly independent internal resources but wishes to benefit from the value which audits can provide.
 This could be accomplished by fulfilling the AL2_CO_ISM#090 requirement on a 12-monthly basis.

-AL2_CO_ISM#090 Independent Audit
+AL2_CO_ISM#090 Withdrawn

-Be subjected to a third-party audit at least every 24 months to ensure the organization's security-related practices are consistent with the policies and procedures for the specified service and the applicable SAC.

-Guidance: The appointed auditor should have appropriate accreditation or other acceptable experience and qualification, comparable to that required of Kantara-Accredited Assessors.
-It is expected that it will be cost-effective for the organization to use the same Kantara-Accredited Assessor for the purposes of fulfilling this criterion as they do for the maintenance of their grant of Kantara Recognition.
+Withdrawn.

 AL2_CO_ISM#100* Audit Records